ricedust/ricedust/README.md

 ## Hi, my name is Shane.

 I make games, pixel art, and music.
 I'm interested in the aesthetic and storytelling possibilities of software and games.
 You can find my games [here](https://ricedust.itch.io/).
-I'm also a SWE student, teach CS as an assistant, and I've worked on some neat web-based generative art experiments that I've published here on GitHub.
+I'm also a SWE student, teach CS as an assistant, and I've worked on some neat web-based, generative art that I've published here on GitHub.

 ## I'm working on